It's Fake Jan Day!

-Since there are no boring football games to take up precious FJD time, catch up with your Fake Jan viewing with classics such as I Dismember Mama, The Brotherhood of Satan or The Brady Bunch Variety Hour.
-See the links below as well as www.youtube.com.
+Since there are no boring football games to take up precious FJD time, catch up with your Fake Jan viewing with classics such as I Dismember Mama, The Brotherhood of Satan or The Brady Bunch Variety Hour and most recently, The Meat Puppet.

 Also, there are clothing requirements in which you too can release your inner Brady.